-intrigued by the design potential of the motifs in Greek folk art
+inspired by the dynamic designs of the motifs in Greek folk art

-I think of my work as digital handicraft, a kind of digital embroidery.
-In creating these figures pixel by pixel, I want to pay homage to the fine needlework of the countless women who stitched these figures in table runners and toppers, on pillowcases and coverlets, and in so doing literally inscribed figures of joy – a pair of peacocks, a couple in love, a bouquet of flowers – in the very fabric of domestic life.
+POSTFOLK is the creation of digital handicraft, a kind of digital embroidery.
+In creating these figures pixel by pixel, we want to pay homage to the fine needlework of the countless women who stitched these figures in table runners and toppers, on pillowcases and coverlets on the fabrics used in their everyday domestic life.

-In the end, I want to revive this visual legacy and enable it to evolve, true to its origins but free of the constraints within which Greek folk art is ordinarily (re-)presented and better equipped to travel beyond the country that first nurtured it.
-In this sense, POSTFOLK is very much about the future of a past.
+Finally, we want to revive this visual legacy and enable it to evolve, true to its origin but free of the constraints within which Greek folk art is usually presented.
+We want our traditional past to travel beyond our country borders and with this scope in mind, POSTFOLK is very much about the future of our past.